apache/spark/docs/concepts.rst

 UI.
 As slots free up, queued tasks start running based on the ``priority_weight`` (of the task and its descendants).

-Note that by default tasks aren't assigned to any pool and their execution parallelism is only limited to the executor's setting.
+Note that if tasks are not given a pool, they are assigned to a default pool ``default_pool``.  ``default_pool`` is initialized with 128 slots and can changed through the UI or CLI (though it cannot be removed).

 To combine Pools with SubDAGs see the `SubDAGs`_ section.